appukuttan-shailesh/CONECT-INT_website/content/slides/2022-06-20-CONECT-CENTURI-summer-school/index.md

 ---
 {{< slide background-image="/media/open-book.jpg" >}}

-# CENTURI Summer school : Computational Neuroscience projet
+# CENTURI Summer school
-## Neural computation through population dynamics
+## Computational Neuroscience projet

 [https://conect-int.github.io](https://conect-int.github.io)

 {{< speaker_note >}}
-- CONECT with one N
 - Press `S` key to view
+- Hi, we are LP and NM and we look forward to start working with you on this project
+- as part of the CENTURI summer school - and we would like to thank the organizers of the school...
+- In this short presentation, we will present the challenges that we want to tackle and which we named...
 {{< /speaker_note >}}

 ---

-## Tremendous technological advances

-- two photon imaging
-- large population recording-array technologies
-- optogenetic circuit control tools
-- transgenic manipulations
+## Neural computation through population dynamics

-- large volume circuit reconstructions
+-

 {{< speaker_note >}}
-Tremendous technological advances over the past decade

-- These experiments have begun to produce a huge amount of data, on a broad spectrum of temporal and spatial scales,
-- providing finer and more quantitative descriptions of the biological reality than we would have been able to dream of only a decade ago.
+blah blas blah
 {{< /speaker_note >}}

 ---